anttisalonen/progbook/unix.rst

 In general, the commands can be combined in any way, giving a lot of power to the user.

-*Exercise*: Find out how many lines in the file have no '-' character.
+*Exercise*: Find out how many lines in the file have no '0' character in them.

 Further Unix shell tips and tricks
 ==================================